-July 28, 2022 was "Earth Overshoot Day" - the day of the year on which we used up all the ecological resources of the year globally.
+May 4th is "German Overshoot Day" - the day of the year on which we used up all the ecological resources of the year.

 Earth Overshoot Day means that whatever resources we use after that day is beyond what our Earth can regenerate that year.
 Actually, this day should therefore of course be at the end of a respective year or later.
 According to the calculations of the Global Footprint Network, the date 1971 was still in the last days of December of the year.
 Since then, it has continuously shifted forward.

 The calculations can only show the complex ecological and economic relationships of our reality in a simplified way.
 But the fact is: we are currently using more resources than our earth can regenerate.
-In Germany, our consumption is quite a bit above the global average: For Germany, Overshoot Day was already in the first days of May this year.
+In Germany, our consumption is quite a bit above the global average.

 These are all worrying and at the same time quite abstract numbers and dates.
 Where to start to push back the date of Earth Overshoot Day?